joaogdemacedo/joaowebsite/content/index.md

 urllinkedin = "https://www.linkedin.com/in/joaodemacedo134/"
 ---

-Hi there, my name is [João Gonçalves De Macedo](https://www.linkedin.com/in/joaodemacedo134/), I am 26 years old, and I am from Amares, Portugal.
-This is my Blog Website entirely served from WebAssembly modules, thanks to [Fermyon](https://www.fermyon.com/).
+Hi there, my name is [João Gonçalves De Macedo](https://www.linkedin.com/in/joaodemacedo134/), I am 26 years old, and I am from Portugal.
+This is my Blog Website entirely served from [WebAssembly](https://webassembly.org/) modules, thanks to [Fermyon](https://www.fermyon.com/).

 I have recently finished a Master’s Degree in Software Engineering at the [University of Minho](https://www.uminho.pt/EN).
 With my dissertation research, WebAssembly became my main interest.
 Thus, learning Rust is one of my main goals in order to be part of WebAssembly’s future.
 I am not an expert.
-However, one of the most important skills I learned at University is to be self-taught.
+However, one of the most important skills I have learned at University is to be self-taught.
 Overall, I am a happy guy 😁

 > **At this moment, I am looking for my first job/internship in WebAssembly or Rust, but it hasn’t been that easy.
 Please take a look at [My first blog post](http://spin-deploy.joao-website.hippo.joaodemacedo.com/firstpost) to read my testimony of these months of looking for my first job.**